lisunshiny/liannsun.com/bios/tech_recruiter.md

 #### P0
 * A physical office with some semblance of in-office culture
 * Smart, respectful coworkers
-* At least one women and/or other underrepresented community represented both in my engineering management chain *and* my level, or a very very good explanation for why this isn't possible
+* At least one woman and/or other underrepresented community represented both in my engineering management chain *and* my level, or a very very good explanation for why this isn't possible
   * Fun fact: *My team at Google passes this test with flying colors!*

 #### P1